LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Via icontool.py**

-This tool will help you if you regularly create dozens of icons and are familiar with the command line.
+This tool will help you if you regularly contribute dozens of icons and are familiar with the command line.

 [icontool.py guide](/docs/icontool_guide.md)